input-output-hk/plutus-community/docs/Plutus/Lectures/Cohort_03/Lecture_10.md

     --tx-file $signed
 ```

 Now lets execute the script.
-As input we can use we have to use the UTxO #0, since it's the only one sitting at this address.
+As input we have to use the UTxO #0, since it's the only one sitting at this address.

 ```
 [nix-shell:~/plutus-pioneer-program/code/week10]$ ./scripts/withdraw-user1-script.sh 4c4660aa60beea8a4e50dc18aad3fe4e69fa25f18cd9d452ea64fd091afd57d5#0